happyren/Reading-notes/InternetNotes.md

 - CSMA with Collision Detection: when the collision happens, the stations detect it and stop transmission immediately, and it will wait 2 times propagation delay for the sender to ack the collision, hence the frame length would better be 2t.

 - CSMA with Collision Detection: when the collision happens, the stations detect it and stop transmission immediately, and it will wait 2 times propagation delay for the sender to ack the collision, hence the frame length would better be 2t.

+#### Collision-Free Protocol

+- Bit-map protocol: for channel of N contention, it will has N slots, for j station which has frame to send, it will transmit a 1 on j slot, and then by the slots, frames are transmitted.
+When the channel load are growing higher, the performance ioncreases.

+- Token Passing: only with the token, a station is allowed to send a frame.
+Also known as token bus.
+> There has been FDDI(Fiber Distributed Data Interface) and RPR(Resilient Packet Ring)

+- Binary Countdown: Since Bit-map and token passing both need 1 bit overhead, binary addressing could save a lot while there exist a lot stations.
+In this protocol, every bit time, if a station has frame to send, it will send its address, if sent 0 saw 1, the station will quit contention.
+The one with the final binary seq address will send the frame.
+A high numbered station has high priority.

+#### Limited Contention Protocol

+Use contention protocol at low load to save delay and collision-free at high load to increase efficiency.

+- Adaptive Tree Walk protocol: using depth-first tree to permit the transmission.

+#### Wireless LAN Protocol

+> Exposed and Hidden Terminal: A Hidden terminal is that a transmitting station that is beyond the range of the current station; a Exposed terminal is that a two transmitting station has no collision on receiver but can see each other transmitting.

+- MACA(Multiple Access with Collision Avoidance): Sender sends RTS(Request To Send) to stimulate the receiver to send a CTS(Clear To Send) to pause receiver nearby stations to stop transmitting, then the actual data frame is sent.

+### Ethernet

+Classic and switched ethernet.